Coban, Guatemala

 We asked people if there is a lot of crime.
 They answered:

 "Coban, like many other cities, does experience crime.
 The city has been known to have issues with both petty and serious crimes.
 These can range from theft and robbery to more severe crimes such as drug trafficking and gang violence.
 Tourists are often advised to be cautious, especially at night, and to avoid displaying valuable items in public.
 The local police force is present, but their resources can be limited and their response times may vary.
-Despite these issues, many residents and visitors still enjoy the city's rich culture and natural beauty, taking precautions to stay safe," said one expat who made the move to Coban.
+Despite these issues, many residents and visitors still enjoy the city's rich culture and natural beauty, taking precautions to stay safe," commented one expat who made the move to Coban.

 About the Author